dkorenci/feedsucker/README.txt

 a set of feeds over a period of time and storing them in a relational database.
 Main use case is collection of texts from web media outlets.
-Feedsucker is a free software, licensed under the Apache License, Version 2.0
+Feedsucker is a free software, licensed under the Apache License, Version 2.0 The app was developed while its author was an employee of Ruđer Bošković Institute (http://www.irb.hr/eng).

 Documentation is contained in the following folders: doc/structure/ : Structure of the main application code, and supporting functionality.